Himalayan Yoga Academy

 Care and share the preventive measures of Corona virus/ Covid-19 to all

+Himalayan Yoga Academy presents an article on The Natural Ventilators for Corona Care.
 Our Lungs are our natural Ventilators, nostrils are entry pipelines of natural ventilators and the heart is the computer Monitor of ventilators.
-Lungs and the heart work hand in hand that means work together in circular motion.
-We should know how to cleanse and open these ventilators and also we should know how to ventilate it.
+Lungs and the heart work hand in hand which means work together in a circular motion.
+We should know how to cleanse and open these ventilators and also we should know how to ventilate them.
 By breathing act, we can easily ventilate this.
-Simply, we do breathing in- out in order to empower the natural ventilators.
+Simply, we do breathe in and out to empower the natural ventilators.
 Rather than covering and depleting the flow of breath through natural ventilation, we should activate the ventilators and naturalize the mechanism of ventilation.
 The practical information is given below.

-This human body is combination or structure of Panchamahabhootas (five elements).
-Human body is the he source of diamonds, values of life.
+This human body is a combination or structure of Panchamahabhootas (five elements).
+The human body is the source of diamonds, the values of life.
 Our life force, prana is running in our body.
-It is very natural, universal ventilator made by almighty, it is not a machine just made by man.
-This natural ventilator is living machine which runs on certain mechanism.
-This is itself great scientific system, no any scientists can structure it.
-It always warns and alarms for human beings and creatures.
+It is a very natural, universal ventilator made by the almighty, it is not a machine just made by man.
+This natural ventilator is a living machine that runs on certain mechanisms.
+This is itself a great scientific system, no scientists can structure it.
+It always warns and alarms human beings and creatures.
 But we don’t know this phenomenon.
 We completely neglected it.
 When we keep these natural ventilators pure and open, we can update and multiply our capacity and efficiency thousands of times more.

 Preparatory phase for Physical Foundation

-- Gargle with salty water or herbal water, Jala neti morning and evening, but in corona period before bed will be better.
+1. Gargle with salty water or herbal water, Jala neti morning and evening, but in the corona period before bed will be better.

 How to cleanse and revitalize?

-The following Swasa kriyas and Pranayamas recommended for prevention of Covid-19 and revitalization of Immune System.
+The following Swasa kriyas and Pranayamas are the recommended for prevention of COVID-19 and the revitalization of the Immune System.

-- Gradually we can upgrade into Bhastrikaa Pranayama with Kumbhaka and Bandhas under the supervision of experts.
-Bhastrika is done on three stages i.
-Manda – Slow pattern; ii.
-Madhyama – medium pattern; iii.
-Tibra – Fast pattern;
+2. Gradually, you can progress to Bhastrika Pranayama with Kumbhaka and Bandhas under the supervision of experts.
+Bhastrika is practiced in three stages: i.
+Manda – slow pattern, ii.
+Madhyama – medium pattern, and iii.
+Tibra – fast pattern.

-- Shitalee Swasa Kriya or Shitali Pranayama can be done, e.g. breathe in through tongue making canal tube, to those who cannot fold the tongue, then can do Kaki mudra.
+3. Shitalee Swasa Kriya or Shitali Pranayama can be done.
+E.g. by breathing in through the tongue making a canal tube, to those who cannot fold their tongue, then can do Kaki mudra.

-- Surya Anuloma-Viloma / Surya Swasa Kriya and Chandra Anuloma – Viloma / Chandra Swasa Kriya which is also known as preparatory act (Nadisodhana 1st phase) for Nadi shodhan Kriya or Nadishodhan Pranayama.
+4. Surya Anuloma-Viloma (Surya Swasa Kriya) and Chandra Anuloma-Viloma (Chandra Swasa Kriya) serve as preparatory practices (Nadisodhana 1st phase) for Nadi Shodhan Kriya or Nadi Shodhan Pranayama.

-- Anuloma Viloma – Alternate Nostril Breath (Nadi Shodhana 2nd phase), breathe-in 5 counts and breathe out 7 counts
+5. Anuloma Viloma – Alternate Nostril Breath (Nadi Shodhana 2nd phase), breathe in 5 counts and breathe out 7 counts

-- Nadishodhana Pranayama – Inhale 6 counts, Hold in 8 counts, exhale 8 counts and feel blank (Hold out) 4 counts.
+6. Nadishodhana Pranayama – Inhale 6 counts, Hold in 8 counts, exhale 8 counts, and feel blank (Hold out) 4 counts.
 (Under guidance only).

 Svastha (Healthy), Masta (joyful), Vishuddha chitta (absolute purity)